 Biodiesel is renewable, nontoxic, and biodegradable.
 Compared to diesel, biodiesel (B100) reduces sulfur oxide emissions by 100 percent, particulates by 48 percent, carbon monoxide by 47 percent, unburned hydrocarbons by 67 percent, and hydrocarbons by 68 percent.
-Emissions of nitrogen oxides, however, increase slightly (10 percent).
+However, biodiesel increases emission of nitrogen oxides slightly (10 percent).
 Biodiesel blends generally reduce emissions in proportion to the percentage of biodiesel in the blend.